 She offered me a dish of broth and a morsel of cheese.

 Then she called the master, and both nosed my fur.
-They cried, “Gun smoke!” and marvelled that I’d been so near the troubles that day.
+They cried, “Gun smoke!” and marvelled that I’d been so near the trouble that day.

 I told them nowt.